freeCodeCamp/guide/src/pages/sql/index.md

 SQL is commonly pronounced as "sequel."
 Its most popular variants are Oracle, Sybase, Microsoft Access, MySQL, PostgreSQL, and SQLite - a version of SQL which is commonly used for prototyping.

-### Why are there different variants and what exactly is the difference?
+### Why are there different variants and why are they different?

 These variants are relational database maangement systems (RDBMS) provided by different vendors.
 Each of these has slight differences and added extensions.
 For example, a query written in PostgreSQL may vary slightly from the one written in in Oracle.